My Client Process Part 1: Brand Styling

 Application (how to use everything effectively)

-Bonus for working with me: I now print these guides off and send them your way when we’re done!
+Bonus for working with me: I now print these guides off through an amazing company, Blurb (aff link), and send them your way when we’re done!
 You get a beautifully printed book all about your brand.
 Hard work pays off!

 Step 9 | Wrap-up Meeting